alexaiken/mpas-regent/Parallelization in Regent.md

 If the Regent version you are using was built without cuda support, you will get the following error message: `CUDA code generation failed since Terra is built without CUDA support.`

 To solve this you probably have to install a local version of legion.
 Use the following commands.
-(If salloc doesn't work, run `module load slurm`).
+If salloc doesn't work, run `module load slurm`.

 ```bash
 git clone https://gitlab.com/StanfordLegion/legion.git
 cd legion/language
 salloc -N 1 -n 1 -p gpu --exclusive
 srun --pty bash --login
 module load cuda
 CMAKE_PREFIX_PATH=/scratch2/eslaught/sw/llvm/llvm-11/install_g_nodes ./install.py --cuda
 ```

-From there use the following command to run your code:
+From there use the following command to run your code.
+This example is run from inside the mpas folder.
+Adapt to your needs.

 ```bash
 ../legion/language/regent.py ~/mpas-regent/main.rg -fcuda 1 -ll:gpu 4